eclipse-platform/eclipse.platform.ui/docs/Provisional_API_Guidelines.md

 An API element that has not existed in any release of the Eclipse project.
 All provisional API is subject to arbitrary change or removal without any notice.
-Although the [Eclipse quality](http://www.eclipse.org/projects/dev_process/eclipse-quality.php) guidelines distinguish between several forms of transient APIs, this document will refer to all non-final APIs simply as provisional APIs.
+This document refers to all non-final APIs as provisional APIs.
 Provisional API has set the x-internal or the x-friends directive for the package in the MANIFEST.MF

 Before the API freeze
 ---------------------